simonmichael/hledger/.github/ISSUE_TEMPLATE/general-issue.md

 ---
 name: General issue
 about: A bug report or improvement request, usually.
-(For user questions, consider IRC or mail list instead.)

 ---